-Employee Share Awards vest progressively over the vesting period (of three years) after the shares are granted, provided that the relevant awardee remained employed by the Group or retired on reaching normal retirement age.
-For awardees that cease employment with the Group before vesting, the unvested shares are forfeited.
-The forfeited shares are held by the trustee of the Scheme who may award such shares to the awardees, taking into consideration recommendations of the Group Board.
+For awardees who do not meet the vesting criteria, the unvested shares are forfeited.
+The forfeited shares are held by the trustee of the Scheme who may award such shares to the awardees, taking into consideration recommendations of the HKEX Board.

 For Awarded Shares granted to the employees of the Company, the fair value of the employees services received, measured by reference to the grant date fair value, is recognised over the projected vesting period, being the period for which the services from the employees are received and is charged to staff costs and related expenses.
-The corresponding credit is recorded as a capital contribution in the Company's accounts and an increase to investment in subsidiaries in HKEx's financial statements, with a corresponding credit to employee share-based compensation reserve.
-Any reimbursement by the Company to HKex is offset against the capital contribution.
+The corresponding credit is recorded as a capital contribution in the Company's accounts and an increase to investment in subsidiaries in HKEX's financial statements, with a corresponding credit to employee share-based compensation reserve.
+Any reimbursement by the Company to HKEX is offset against the capital contribution.